Hoogkamer/vue-org-chart/README.md

 - __How do I change the order of the departments under a parent?__
 This is not directly supported.
 There are 2 possibilities however.
 First switch to editmode.
 1) export to excel, then change the order in the sheet, and then read the excel in again 2) cut the department, and paste it under the same parent again.
 It will be placed last.

-- __Why does running from a local folder not work in Internet Exporer?__
+- __Why does running from a local folder not work in Internet Exporer (IE11)?__
-I do not know, it has something to do with routing.
-I could use some help with that :) It does work in Chrome however, and running from a webserver or S3 bucket works for both browsers
+I do not know, but who uses it anyways :) It does work in Chrome however, and running from a webserver or S3 bucket works for both browsers

+- __How can I use this in my own code__
+This is not meant to be a plugin/library, but it is a complete solution.
+If you want to use this as a part of your own application I recommend to search for a real orgchart plugin.

 ## Build Setup
+This is only needed if you want to build/change your own version.
+If you want to use it without modification, see: _use as static website_

+_The config.js, data.js and photos folder used for development are in the \static folder_

 ``` bash
 # install dependencies